flniu/f-vimrc/README.md

 ## Plugin Management

-There are 3 methods to manage plugins in this project:
+There are 2 methods to manage plugins in this project:
-* Vim traditional method:
-  Folders `autoload`, `colors` include several stable scripts and they are portable without Git or Internet access.
-Only core scripts will be added here.
 * [pathogen][]:
   With this practical runtime-path manager, you can download or clone or create plugins in default `bundle` folder.
 It's easy to try some plugins without messing your runtime-path or changing your configuration file.
 * [vim-plug][]: